alyssavanerelli/grahami/maker/README.md

 - The `maker_exe.ctl` and `maker_bopts.ctl` can remain unmodified

 # round 2
-This round will not do the annotation via protein homology because this was completed in the first round and does not need to be done again.
+- This round will not do the annotation via protein homology because this was completed in the first round and does not need to be done again.

-This will train the programs to better recognize new _grahami_ genes
+- This will train the programs to better recognize new _grahami_ genes
+- We will use the gene models generated from the first round

 **1. modify control file: `maker_opts.ctl`**
   - Copy `maker_opts.ctl` to `maker_opts_rnd1.ctl`
   - Edit `maker_opts.ctl` for round 2
     - The code for this file is under `maker_opts_rnd2.ctl` (in github)

+  **main differences**
+  - removes FASTA sequences to map and replaces them with the GFF files (`est_gff`, `protein_gff`, and `rm_gff`)
+  - specify the path to the SNAP HMM and the species name for Augustus, so that these gene prediciton programs are run
+  - switch `est2genome` and `protein2genome` to 0 so that gene predictions are based on the Augustus and SNAP gene models

 ---